Anoopjot/CampusExplorer/README.md

 - Tools-> Board:"Arduino/Genuino uno" and
 - Tools-> Programmer:"AVR ISP"

-AND then uploaded from "sketch"
+AND then uploaded the "sketch"

 ```
 #include <Wire.h>